-- 1. Set out cost-efficient additional policies and measures to bridge the gap of 0.1 percentage points to meet the national greenhouse gas target of -21% in 2030 compared to 2005 levels under the ESR and if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
+- 1. Set out cost-efficient additional policies and measures, notably in the transport and buildings sectors and for non-CO2 emissions, including methane, N2O and F-gases from industrial processes and product use, agriculture, and waste management, to bridge the projected gap of 8.9 percentage points to meet the national greenhouse gas target of -32% in 2030 compared to 2005 levels under the ESR.
+Provide updated projections to show how the existing and planned policies will deliver on the target and if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
 Complement the information on the policies and measures, clearly spelling out their scope, timeline and, where possible, expected greenhouse gas reduction impact, including for measures in Union funding programmes such as the common agricultural policy. - 2.
-Identify the amount of CO2 emissions that could be captured annually by 2030, including the source.
-Provide details on how the captured CO2 will be transported.
-Identify the overall CO2 storage capacity and injection volumes available by 2030.
+Identify the amount of CO_2 emissions that could be captured annually by 2030, including the source.
+Provide details on how the captured CO_2 will be transported.
+Identify the overall CO_2 storage capacity and injection volumes available by 2030. - 3.
+Set out a concrete pathway towards reaching the national LULUCF target as defined in Regulation (EU) 2018/841.
+Include additional measures in the LULUCF sector, detailing their timing and scope, and quantifying their expected impacts to ensure that greenhouse gas removals are effectively aligned with the 2030 EU net removal target of -310 MtCO2eq and with the country specific removal target of -63 ktCO2eq defined in Regulation (EU) 2018/841.
+Provide clear information on how public funds (both Union Funds, including the common agricultural policy, and State aid) and private financing through carbon farming schemes are consistently and effectively used to achieve the net removal national target.
+Provide information on the status and progress ensuring the enhancements to to made in higher tier be levels/geographically explicit datasets for monitoring, reporting and verification, in line with Part 3 of Annex V to Regulation (EU) 2018/1999.